 Live streaming may sound complex and technical, but it's actually a simple and highly accessible process for anyone.
+It's also a highly beneficial marketing strategy for engaging with new audiences and customers.
 Thanks to a wide variety of easy-to-use online platforms, you can produce your own live videos in a matter of minutes.

 In this article, we’ll go over everything from the equipment you need to live stream to the best live streaming platforms.
 Then, we’ll dive into how to live stream on your website, YouTube, Facebook, and Instagram.

 Live streaming equipment

 Learning how to live stream isn’t difficult, but it does require a bit of hardware and software.
 Obtaining these various tools is sometimes a barrier to those interested in live streaming, simply because there are so many options and they don’t know where to begin.
 Here’s a very clear overview of the equipment you’ll need to get started:

 Strong Internet connection.
 Be sure that the place you’re filming - whether it’s your home garden, exercise studio, or place of worship - has reliable internet connectivity.

 Quality microphone.
 Rather than use the microphone on your laptop or mobile phone, you’ll need to get a professional microphone for clear sound and minimal background noise.

 Good video camera.
 To improve the visual quality of your videos while staying within budget, opt for an HD webcam you can attach to your computer.
 You can also use the camera on your mobile phone, as long as you won’t require zoom.
 Alternatively, you can invest in a professional camera.
 Look into the types of cameras that are best for casual filming, such as handheld video cameras, or mirrorless and DSLR cameras.

 Tripod.
 If you’re filming using a camera or your phone, you’re going to need a tripod to hold the device and keep the video steady.